pfdubois/BridgeBidding/source/NoTrump.rst

 there is no |4ormore| card major suit or |6ormore| card minor, your actions are determined by your point count alone:

-* With a hand with fewer than 8 HCP, pass.
+* With fewer than 8 HCP, pass.
 * With an invitational hand (8-9 HCP) bid 2N.
 * With a game-going hand (10-15 HCP), bid 3N.
 * With a slam invitational hand (16+-17 HCP) bid 4N.